vilkasts/nodejs2024Q3-service/README.md

 ## Getting Started

 1. Clone the repository.
+2. Select the `feat/containerization-database-orm` branch and pull the latest changes using `git pull`
-2. Create `.env` file
+3. Create `.env` file
-3. Use `npm install` to install dependencies
+4. Use `npm install` to install dependencies
-4. Run vulnerabilities scan `npm run audit`
+5. Run vulnerabilities scan `npm run audit`

 ---